Liz Truss meets 1922 Committee chairman after acknowledging ‘difficult day’

 The pound, which faced a battering over the disastrous mini-budget, slid again as City traders digested the growing turmoil in Westminster.

-Six Conservatives demanded Ms Truss’s exit before the morning was out, with the number expected to rise further – with the scale of private demands believed to be far higher.
+Seven MPs demanded her exit before lunch was over, with the number expected to rise further – and with the scale of private demands believed to be far higher.

 Veteran Tory Sir Gary Streeter said it now seems they must change leader but warned the Tories could still face “slaughter at the next election” even if “angel Gabriel” took over.